undefined06855/Controllable/about.md

 - Proper right joystick scrolling through scrollable lists, including modded scrollable layers
-- Proper text input support, as well as general text input bugfixes, allowing you to deselect vanilla text inputs like modded text inputs
+- Proper text input support, as well as general text input bugfixes, allowing you to deselect vanilla text inputs like modded text inputs, though this mod does not include an on-screen keyboard
 - Extended support for Custom Keybinds, while leaving it optional if you do not have it installed
 - Extra support for modded UI for maximum ease-of-use!